CoderINSAAN11/Data-Cleaning-Project---SQL/README.md

 2. Checked for all blanks.
 (Common Table Expressions)
 3. Trimmed the data to remove additional spaces.
 (String commands-TRIM())
 4. Scraped the web for some empty values and removed if not found anything relevant.

+There are two files attached the first one is the raw data imported from github and the other one is a cleaned one.